Megapnosaurus: Classification

 Marsh and Rowe (2020) retain the generic name Syntarsus for both QG 1 and MNA V2623, and the respective specimens assigned to these taxa, as opposed to Coelophysis or Megapnosaurus, due to systematic relationships within Coelophysoidea in flux.
 As such, congenericity or the need for Megapnosaurus would not be supported if Coelophysis bauri, Syntarsus rhodesiensis, and Syntarsus kayentakatae do not form respective clades, as evidenced by their phylogenetic analyses.

-Ezcurra et al. (2021) found Megapnosaurus rhodesiensis to have been quite distant from both Coelophysis bauri (now the only species in genus Coelophysis) and "Syntarsus" kayentakatae (not currently classified in a valid genus).
+Ezcurra et al. (2021) found Megapnosaurus rhodesiensis to have been quite distant from both Coelophysis bauri (currently the only undisputed species in genus Coelophysis) and "Syntarsus" kayentakatae (not currently classified in a valid genus).
 In this analysis, the closest relatives of M. rhodesiensis are Camposaurus, Segisaurus and Lucianovenator.
 Similar results were found in analyses years before, supporting this position.

 Paleoecology

 Provenance and occurrence

 The holotype of M. rhodesiensis (QG1) has been recovered in Upper Elliot Formation in South Africa, as well as the Chitake River bonebed quarry at the Forest Sandstone Formation in Rhodesia (now known as Zimbabwe).
 In South Africa, several individuals were collected in 1985 from mudstone deposited during the Hettangian stage of the Jurassic period, approximately 201 to 199 million years ago.
 In Zimbabwe, twenty-six individuals were collected in 1963, 1968 and 1972 from yellow sandstone deposited during the Hettangian stage of the Jurassic period, approximately 201 to 199 million years ago.